Hi-Folks/statistics/README.md

 ### Freq class
 With *Statistics* package you can calculate frequency table.
-A frequency table is list the frequency of various outcomes in a sample.
+A frequency table lists the frequency of various outcomes in a sample.
 Each entry in the table contains the frequency or count of the occurrences of values within a particular group or interval.